Boott Cotton Mills Museum

 If you would like to park closer to the museum, parking is available for a fee at city garages or on metered street parking.
 The closest city parking garage is located at 75 John Street.

 Disability designated parking spaces are provided in the city parking garage at 75 John Street.
-The garage has a hight limitation of 6' 8" for vehicles.
+The garage has a height limitation of 6' 8" for vehicles.
 Vehicles that display disability license plates or a hanging placard may also park at no cost in and designated parking space within the City of Lowell.

 Accessibility